 Considered a low-risk investment for the long term, growth and income mutual funds contain stocks from large companies valued at more than $10 billion.
 Because these are well-established, successful companies, their stock is seen as stable, making them a good choice for increasing your investment.

 These mutual funds contain stocks from companies that have proven their success, but still have room to grow.
-Although their stock market value may fluctuate with the economy more often than a growth and income mutual fund, growth mutual funds generally earn higher returns on your investment.
+Although their stock market value may fluctuate with the economy more often than growth and income mutual funds, growth mutual funds generally earn higher returns on your investment.

 If you’re looking for a more high-risk, high-reward investment, aggressive growth funds could be the right choice.
 These funds contain stocks from companies viewed as having great potential for growth that could result in huge returns.
 This option is typically more short-term – make your money and go, which is why it may experience more volatility and may not be the best investment option for everyone.